rajeeja/rajeeja.github.io/_pages/about.md

 My journey showcases innovation, collaboration, and impactful contributions to computational science.
 My work continues to shape the landscape of high-performance computing, leaving an indelible mark on the field.

 ## Green Card Journey :)
-Ah, I should add that about my journey to the EB1-A green card; it was a bit like waiting for a perfectly brewed cup of coffee.
-It seemed like an eternity, but oh, the sweet aroma of success was worth it!
-So here’s the scoop: after what felt like a gazillion paperwork seasons and a marathon of patience, I finally snagged that coveted EB1-A green card in March 2024.
-It’s like winning the bureaucratic lottery, and now I’m ready to paint the town red, white, and blue! 🎉🇺🇸
+I should mention my journey to obtaining the EB1-A green card; it was like waiting for a perfectly brewed cup of coffee.
+Although it felt like an eternity, the sweet success was worth it.
+After enduring countless paperwork cycles and a test of patience, I finally received the EB1-A green card in March 2024.
+It felt like winning the bureaucratic lottery, and now I'm ready to celebrate!

-Applied EB2 in 2013,
+Applied for EB2 in 2013

-PD Sep-2014,
+Priority Date: September 2014

-EB1-A applied in 2022, - should have applied earlier :(
+Applied for EB1-A in 2022 (should have applied earlier)

-PD 2023, ported date from EB2 to EB1-A
+Priority Date: 2023, ported from EB2 to EB1-A

-Approved and card received March 2024.
+Approved and received card: March 2024

 <!-- ## What do I do? -->